eclipsesource/tabris-decorators/doc/@component.md

 }
 ```

 This applies changes of the *component property* `myText` to the *target property* `text` of the *target element* `textView`.
-The *component property* must be a proper Tabris.js style property, not just a field.
-This can be achieved simply by adding a `@property` decorator, but a custom implementation also works as long as appropriate change events are fired.
+The *component property* must be a "real" Tabris.js-style property, i.e. fire change events and perform type checks.
+This can be achieved by simply adding a [`@property`](./@property.md) decorator to any field, but an explicit implementation with `set`/`get` also works.
 The bindings are resolved when append is called the first time.
 Appending/detaching widgets after that has no effect.

 ### Binding to sub-property